qouteall/imm_ptl_wiki_copy/Home.md

 #### How to install Immersive Portals Mod (Fabric version)

-Immersive Portals works on Minecraft Java Edition, and does not work on bedrock version.
+Immersive Portals works on Minecraft Java Edition, and does not work on Bedrock edition.

 Firstly you need to install Fabric loader.
 (Check this https://fabricmc.net/wiki/install).
 Download the Fabric loader installer here: https://fabricmc.net/use/ .
 Then open the Fabric loader installer to install Fabric loader.

 After installing the Fabric loader, you need to download Fabric API (https://github.com/FabricMC/fabric/releases).
 Fabric API is a mod.
 Fabric API is not Fabric loader.

 And then [download Immersive Portals mod](https://qouteall.fun/immptl).
 You now get two jar files.
 Put these two jar files into `mods` folder.
 (You don't need to open these two jar files.)
 The `mods` folder is in the game directory.
-(If you are using the official launcher in Windows, the game directory is `C:\Users\username\AppData\Roaming\.minecraft` by default.)
-If `mods` folder does not exist, create it (launching MC with Fabric once will create the `mods` folder).
+(If you are using the official launcher on Windows, the game directory is `C:\Users\username\AppData\Roaming\.minecraft` by default.)
+If `mods` folder does not exist, create it. (launching MC with Fabric once will create the `mods` folder)

 Note that you need to download the corresponding mod jar for the corresponding Minecraft version.
-This mod's mod jar for MC 1.16.5 does not work in MC 1.15.2.

 It's recommended to use Pehkui mod with this mod.
 Pehkui provides entity scaling functionality.
 Pehkui: https://www.curseforge.com/minecraft/mc-mods/pehkui